Bagan in 3 days? Is that enough?

 Are you travelling with kids?

-Take a look on: Things to do in Bagan with kids.
+Take a look at: Things to do in Bagan with kids.

 Staying longer in Myanmar?

 Check it out this fabulous 10 to 14 Day Myanmar itinerary!